 or Light Impressions

-A June 9 report on Century Photo showed the BBB had received 312 complaints involving the business in the past three years, 304 of those in the past 12 months.
+A June 9 report on Century Photo showed the BBB had received 312 complaints involving the business in the past three years, 304 of those were received in the past 12 months.
 The report showed that Century Photo did not respond to 287 of those complaints.

-A BBB report for Light Impressions showed 178 complaints for the same three-year period, with 172 of those in the past 12 months.
+A BBB report for Light Impressions showed 178 complaints for the same three-year period, with 172 of those filed in the past 12 months.
 The report showed Light Impressions did not respond to 145 of those complaints.

 From Jan.
 1, 2010 to June 8 of this year, the BBB received complaints against Century Photo from 44 states and Washington, D.C.
 Most of those complaints came from Illinois (25), Ohio (19), Missouri and New York (18 each) and Pennsylvania (16).

 In the same period, Light Impressions generated complaints from 38 states.
 Recording the most consumer complaints were California (30), Pennsylvania (16), New York (11), Illinois and Maryland (9 each).
-There were five complaints from Missouri.

 Both Century Photo and Light Impressions are under the corporate umbrella of New Century Direct of Santa Fe Springs.
 A website for New Century Direct says Century Photo was established in 1953 and offers a line of photo albums, photo pages, scrapbooks, collector accessories and genealogy products.